|Nutritional Guidelines (per serving)|

 Pour the coffee into four small glass cups.
 Pour the condensed milk into the cups, dividing it equally between the four.
 Because the condensed milk is heavier, it will sink to the bottom.
 Top with whipped cream.

-Sprinkle cocoa powder over top and serve with a spoon.
+Sprinkle cocoa powder over the top and serve with a spoon.
 Remind your guests to stir the drink well, to mix the sweet, condensed milk, and rich whipped cream into the strong coffee.

 Barraquito Especial or Completo